amenzwa/amenzwa.github.io/stem/PL/Slight.md

 We may concatenate the strings `s` and `t` as `s.concat t`, as `_+_ s t`, or more idiomatically as `s + t`.

+**** Slight does not deafen the programmer with  `val`, `var`,  `let`, `let rec`, `def`, `fun`, and other syntactic noises found in other FP languages.

 ## *inheritance*

 Recall that types in Slight are declared by attaching object literals to capitalised names and, because every linguistic construct is an object, the same syntax applies to both types and to objects.
-Consequently, Slight's prototypal type declaration syntax is more succinct and comprehensible than the class declaration syntax of classical languages like Smalltalk, C++, Python, Java, etc. The compactness of this syntax does not detract from its legibility, especially in the presence of IDE syntax colouring.
+Consequently, Slight's prototypal type declaration syntax is more succinct and comprehensible than the class declaration syntax of classical languages like Scheme, C++, Python, Java, etc. The compactness of this syntax does not detract from its legibility, especially in the presence of IDE syntax colouring.

 ```Slight
 ## organization